emcuttsy/monoglot-anxiety/content/blog/fehler-files-1-german-dative-plural.md

 Screwing up is fine.
 It's maybe even necessary.
 There's nothing it when it comes to learning.
 I can almost feel my brain tying neurons together in a frenzy of embarrased desparation every time I'm corrected.

-That's the idea behind "Fehler Files," a new series I'm kicking off in this post.
+That's the idea behind "Fehler Files," a little series I'm kicking off in this post.
 I'll be sharing real ways I've screwed up speaking German in short posts so you can experience that feeling embarrased desparation vicariously (though I won't say it's a substitute for the real deal.
 Go find your own person to point out all your flaws—grammatical and otherwise—for you, there's nothing better).
 It will hopefully add up to something like a collection of bite-sized grammar reviews of topics that are both tricky and common enough to give a B1/B2-level speaker trouble.

 To start things off, let's talk about how I've butchered the **German dative plural.**